shap.TreeExplainer

 See Tree explainer examples

-__init__(model, data=None, model_output='raw', feature_perturbation='interventional', feature_names=None, approximate=False, link=None, linearize_link=None)
+__init__(model, data=None, model_output='raw', feature_perturbation='auto', feature_names=None, approximate=<object object>, link=None, linearize_link=None)

 Build a new Tree explainer for the passed model.